COVID-19 Tips to Properly clean your Stethoscope. There’s a lot of suffering that health personnel has endured during the Covid-19 epidemic.

 2% bleach solution (may cause tubing discoloration)

 In essence, the health institution which you work with or for will need to provide Isopropyl-based rubbing alcohol.
-If that isn’t the case, then find out the reason and ask for it.
+If that isn’t the case, find the reason and ask for it.
 Or, you can buy bottles on Amazon.

 Cleaning Stethoscope Components